awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. In the IAM console, in the navigation pane, choose **Users**, and from the list of users, choose your IAM user\.

 1. On the user details page, choose the **Security Credentials** tab, and in **HTTPS Git credentials for CodeCommit**, choose **Generate**\.
-![\[Generating Git credentials in the IAM console\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/codecommit-iam-gc1.png)
 **Note**
 You cannot choose your own user name or password for Git credentials\.
 For more information, see [Use Git Credentials and HTTPS with CodeCommit](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html#git-credentials-code-commit)\.

 1. Copy the user name and password that IAM generated for you\.
 You can choose **Show** and then copy and paste this information into a secure file on your local computer, or you can choose **Download credentials** to download this information as a \.CSV file\.
 You need this information to connect to CodeCommit\.
-![\[Downloading Git credentials from the IAM console\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/codecommit-iam-gc2.png)

    After you have saved your credentials, choose **Close**\.
 **Important**